Feature learning: Text

 Word2vec is a word embedding technique which learns to represent words through self-supervision over each word and its neighboring words in a sliding window across a large corpus of text.
 The model has two possible training schemes to produce word vector representations, one generative and one contrastive.
 The first is word prediction given each of the neighboring words as an input.
 The second is training on the representation similarity for neighboring words and representation dissimilarity for random pairs of words.
 A limitation of word2vec is that only the pairwise co-occurrence structure of the data is used, and not the ordering or entire set of context words.
 More recent transformer-based representation learning approaches attempt to solve this with word prediction tasks.
-GPT pretrains on next word prediction using prior input words as context, whereas BERT masks random tokens in order to provide bidirectional context.
+GPTs pretrain on next word prediction using prior input words as context, whereas BERT masks random tokens in order to provide bidirectional context.

 Other self-supervised techniques extend word embeddings by finding representations for larger text structures such as sentences or paragraphs in the input data.
 Doc2vec extends the generative training approach in word2vec by adding an additional input to the word prediction task based on the paragraph it is within, and is therefore intended to represent paragraph level context.